aaerniestudent/CIS298Assignment2/README.md

 ## Known Problems, Issues, And/Or Errors in the Program

-The classes don't work together.
+The classes don't work together, still for some reason...
-Doesn't give both warnings.
-I'm lazy, but that isn't a program error.